 Fixing a Roof Leak

 If the water pooling in your garage is coming from the roof, then installing gutters will be your best bet at ending the leak.
-Install gutters along the sides of the roof.
+Keep water out of the garage by installing gutters along the sides of the roof.
 From there, use downspout extensions to capture the water and direct it away from the garage door, to prevent it from soaking under your weatherstripping.
 Finally, add a french drain to collect the runoff water to keep it away from the house.
 For guttering to work, you will need to keep the gutters clean and free of debris or the leak will return.

-How to Clean Up From a Garage Leak
+How to Soak Up Water in the Garage

 After you’ve discovered the source of the water in your garage, and managed to direct incoming water away, you’ll have to clean up.
-If the leak is minor, you can use towels to soak up the water that has pooled on the garage floor.
+If the leak is minor, you can use towels to soak up the water in the garage.
 Next, clean the garage floor with a mixture of bleach and water to help prevent mildew from forming.

 If the leak was severe, cleaning your belongings may be more complex.
 First, remove and unplug all electronics, and remove furniture and the rest of your belongings from the garage.
 Wash any clothes or other cloth items immediately.
 Dry all other items and if they are bleach-safe, wipe them down with a bleach-water solution to prevent mildew.